-When discussing radiation with a patient, I’m often asked: “what side effects should I expect?”
+When discussing radiation therapy with a patient, I’m often asked, “What side effects should I expect?”

-There’s three things to keep in mind about radiation treatment side effects:
+There’s three things to keep in mind about radiation therapy side effects:

 - Radiation is like sunlight.
 It’s made up of photons, just like sunlight, except radiation photons have higher energy so they can penetrate beyond the skin to reach cancer inside your body.

 - Radiation is a form of local treatment that only affects what’s within the area being treated.